 The first thing to consider is a relatively simple one.
-Is your current software version so old that the vendor has ended, or is planning to end, support for it?
+Is your current software version so old that support is about to end?

-Also, if the software is outdated, the chances are high that when you upgrade other aspects of your infrastructure (operating systems, hardware etc.) compatibility issues will arise.
+Also, if the software is outdated, the chances are high that when you upgrade other aspects of your infrastructure compatibility issues will arise.
+This could include operating systems, hardware or process-related problems.

-You are also likely to struggle to integrate the software with other systems – increasing the amount of time spent on manual data entry, and most likely, data duplication.
+You are also likely to struggle to integrate the software with other systems.
+This increases the amount of time spent on manual data entry, and most likely, data duplication.

-At Clear Business Outcome we provide clear and comprehensive support that is carried out by a specialist team with decades of experience.
+At CBO, we provide clear and comprehensive support through a specialist team with decades of experience.
 Need a helping hand?
 Click here to learn more.

 Growth and change

 Sometimes it is not change brought about by fast-moving technology that causes problems to arise, but the changing nature of your business.

 If you are approaching 10 years with your current ERP system, there is every chance that major changes have affected your organisation and it is now unrecognisable from the time of the initial installation.